-Cultures are structured aspects of human behavior in social life, in national and local contexts (e.g., political, linguistic, economic, institutional, professional).
-They are composed of ideologies and worldviews, practices and actions, participation, and communication.
-Intercultural competence involves a meta-level ability to recognize and analyze patterns and relationships.
+Cultures are structured aspects of human behavior in social life, in national and local contexts (political, linguistic, economic, institutional, and professional).
+Cultures are composed of ideologies and worldviews, practices and actions, participation, and communication.
+Intercultural competence involves a meta-level ability to recognize and analyze patterns and relationships across diverse contexts.

 Intercultural Competence Committee

-The Intercultural Competence (ICC) committee is made up of current faculty, staff, and students.
-With an emphasis on intercultural knowledge, skills, and attitudes, they focus on curriculum and assessment, preparing students for domestic and international immersive learning experiences, and cultivating partnerships across campus and beyond.
+The Intercultural Competence (ICC) Committee is made up of current faculty, staff, and students.
+With an emphasis on intercultural knowledge, skills, and attitudes, the committee focuses on curriculum and assessment, providing preparation, resources, and reflection opportunities for domestic and international immersive learning experiences, building intercultural events for students, staff, and faculty, and cultivating partnerships across campus and beyond.

-Jennifer Peck, Academic Department Coordinator, Custom Language Services
+- Jennifer Peck, Academic Coordinator, Custom Language Services

 Intercultural Competence Course Work

-Students who want to build on their intercultural studies can choose to add the Intercultural Competence Specialization to any degree.
-The curriculum is designed for those interested in leadership careers in diverse international contexts.
+Students in any degree program who want to deepen their intercultural studies can choose to add the Intercultural Competence Specialization to their degrees.
+The ICC specialization is designed for those interested in leadership careers in diverse international contexts.

 New Student Orientation

-Dr. Netta Avineri provides a “Language and Interculturality” session for all new students.
+Dr. Netta Avineri provides a “Communicating in Intercultural Spaces” session for all new students.
 Students can share where they are “local” and discuss their approaches to issues around empathy, community engagement, and ethics.
 We explore the tensions and dilemmas that can arise during multilingual and intercultural interactions—between participation, observation, and documentation; between being an insider and an outsider; or between being humble and being an expert.
 We also discuss intercultural and multilingual scenarios and our approaches to them as a way to prepare for intercultural interactions at the Middlebury Institute and beyond.

-Contact Associate Professor Netta Avineri, chair of the Intercultural Competence Committee, with any questions.
+Contact Associate Professor Netta Avineri, chair of the Intercultural Competence Committee, for more information.